 Here are some examples of content that's not allowed on YouTube.

-- Raw and unmodified reuploads of content created by terrorist or criminal organisations
+- Raw and unmodified reuploads of content created by terrorist, criminal or extremist organisations

 - Celebrating terrorist leaders or their crimes in songs or memorials